BIRMINGHAM, UK: ONE DAY ITINERARY & THINGS TO DO

 How To Get To Wells From London

 The best and easiest way to reach Wells from London is by car.
-You can rent a car in London or various other UK locations using Rentalcars which offers the best and cheapest rentals.
+You can rent a car in London or various other UK locations using Discovercars which offers the best and cheapest rentals.
 If you don’t want to drive, Wells is indeed connected to the rest of the UK via public transport.
 That said, Wells doesn’t have its own train station, the nearest one being Castle Cary (13 miles away).

 For those who don’t want to rent a car or a little short on time it’s possible to experience the history of the city with an experienced guide via this Wells, Cheddar Cheese and Cheddar Gorge tour from Bath.